Students experience a school day in the mid 1820s during the Norwalk Historical Society's Little Red Schoolhouse Program

 For over 40 years, Norwalk’s third grade school children have participated in the “Little Red School House” program at Mill Hill Historic Park.
 This unique educational program presents the early history of Norwalk in an exciting and engaging format that complements the 3rd grade history curriculum.
 Hundreds of school children visit Mill Hill each year for this program.

 We encourage the children and teachers to get into the spirit by arriving dressed in their version of 19th century costume with assigned colonial names to truly experience early Norwalk history.
 They are greeted by a costumed re-enactor who interprets the life and duties of Colonial Governor Thomas Fitch in the c.1740 Governor’s Law Office.
-The program also includes a tour of the 1835 Town House.
+The program also includes an interactive history lesson on Norwalk's Colonial era history in the 1835 Town House.
 The Norwalk Historical Society continues to strive to develop creative ways to bring history to life for the children of our community.

 Interested in additional information about the Little Red Schoolhouse program at Mill Hill Historic Park and the Little Red Schoolhouse Travel program?